 Take some time off Facebook and go on a shopping field trip!
 Contact everybody you buy stuff from and tell them how much it would mean to you and your family, child, hero, and or survivor to see GOLD in September.
 Give them your card.
 Let them know that childhood cancer people shop in their store and would appreciate some consideration in observing Childhood Cancer Month by posting a sign or making a display.
 Ask them now.
 You could even get kids to make signs (they would love to) to give to the merchants.
 Think about it.
 How can a merchant turn you down?
 Think about how many people will see the message if you are successful in getting a sign in that high volume store or restaurant!

 When it comes to seeing gold ribbons on store windows, or in advertisements, that’s another story.
 Sorry to burst anybody’s bubbles here, but the people who make or sell the very stuff you use and spend your money on everyday do not read our Facebook posts.
 They do not “like” our Facebook pages, much less our posts.
 They like our MONEY!
 They are not aware that childhood cancer is a problem because it has not yet affected their business.
 For the most part, until something has a measurable or perceived effect on them financially, businesses will not act.
 We must show them with our words and actions that it will have an effect on their future business.
-If you haven’t done so already, it’s really too late for 2017, but during the September, you can look for opportunities to write to companies (Pampers, Huggies, Enfamil, etc.) who have a vested interest in children and market their products toward them.
+If you haven’t done so already, it’s really too late for 2018, but during the September, you can look for opportunities to write to companies (Pampers, Huggies, Enfamil, etc.) who have a vested interest in children and market their products toward them.
 All the things children use should be targets of contact by email or letter.
-Maybe in September 2018 we can see more gold on the merchandise that is marketed for children.
+Maybe in September 2019 or 2020 we can see more gold on the merchandise that is marketed for children.
 Write them this September and tell them how disappointed you were that they did not participate even though they market to children.
 We should fully support any business that is promoting childhood cancer awareness.

 Companies like FlaVorIce should be supported for their efforts to help increase awareness of childhood cancer.
 Use them as an example of what we would like to see on products they market to kids.
 By the way, FlaVorIce does this 365 days a year, not just in September.
 Why not ask those that aren’t, “Why not?”
 We need to be heard OUTSIDE of our own community!
 Read the contact information on their package and CONTACT THEM and tell them to have some gold stuff in SEPTEMBER.
 Many of the businesses you know well have Facebook pages.
 Think of the possibilities!